Does a delicious keto cake recipe really exist? Or do low-carb, low-sugar cakes only live in your dreams?

 This tres leches keto cake recipe is a low-carb take on a Mexican classic.

-Rather than reinvent the wheel with this traditional recipe, healthier substitutions such as using coconut flour over all-purpose flour, creme fraiche instead of sweetened condensed milk, and erythritol in place of white sugar make it keto-approved.
+Using healthier substitutions — coconut flour over all-purpose flour, creme fraiche instead of sweetened condensed milk, and erythritol in place of white sugar — makes for a keto-friendly version.